laravel/docs/scout.md

 In addition, you should ensure that you install a version of `meilisearch/meilisearch-php` that is compatible with your MeiliSearch binary version by reviewing [MeiliSearch's documentation regarding binary compatibility](https://github.com/meilisearch/meilisearch-php#-compatibility-with-meilisearch).

+> **Warning**
-> {note} When upgrading Scout on an application that utilizes MeiliSearch, you should always [review any additional breaking changes](https://github.com/meilisearch/MeiliSearch/releases) to the MeiliSearch service itself.
+> When upgrading Scout on an application that utilizes MeiliSearch, you should always [review any additional breaking changes](https://github.com/meilisearch/MeiliSearch/releases) to the MeiliSearch service itself.

 <a name="queueing"></a>
 ### Queueing